MomentumLeading momentum oscillator%R

 An inverted stochastic on a −100 to 0 scale — fast overbought/oversold.

-Quick answer: Williams %R is a momentum oscillator that shows where the close sits within the recent high-low range on a −100 to 0 scale, flagging overbought above −20 and oversold below −80.
+Williams %R shows where the close sits in the recent high-low range on a −100 to 0 scale, marking overbought above −20 and oversold below −80.
+It is essentially an inverted Stochastic and turns quickly.
+Because it hugs the extremes in trends, Nifty traders use it for timing rather than as a standalone signal.

 Williams %R is essentially an upside-down Stochastic.
 It measures how close the current price is to the highest high of the last 14 bars.
 A reading near 0 means price is closing at the top of its range (overbought); near −100 means the bottom (oversold).
 Because it is fast and unsmoothed, it reacts quickly and is popular for spotting short-term extremes, particularly in ranging markets.